apiwizlabs/astrum/README.md

 Astrum is entirely built on Java and consists of three modules,

 - astrum-core
-    - The module contains the core logic responsible for linting the swagger file
+    - The module contains the core logic responsible for linting the OAS file
 -  astrum-api
-    - Provides an Rest API to store the linting rules which will be used to lint the swagger specification
+    - Provides an Rest API to store the linting rules which will be used to lint the OAS specification
 - astrum-cli
-    - The astrum-cli can be used as a command line interface which takes up a swagger specification file and runs linting rules on it
+    - The astrum-cli can be used as a command line interface which takes up a OAS specification file and runs linting rules on it

 ![Architecture](resources/astrum-arch.png)